Adrian323/LoE-Modding-Tools/README.md

   <img align="center" src="Readme_Assets/Logo_Emblem_V3_Emblem_V2.png">
 </p>

-Here you can learn how to create mods for Legends of Ellaria with custom logics, military units and graphics.
+Here you can learn to create mods for Legends of Ellaria with custom logic, military units, and graphics.

 This tool exposes Legends of Ellaria's API through a Unity project.
 We're using uMod 2.0, by Trivial Interactive to export the mods.